itay-ct/redis-status-board/guide.md

 3. Click "Connect"
 4. You should see: **"✅ Connected!
 PONG received"**
 5. The UI should show your username and the status controls
+6. If you log in, but see additional error - you can ignore it for now.
+We will fix it in the next step.

 ### Notes